sdg002/AzureTrials/arm-template-basics/readme.md

 ---

-# 200-Basic ARM template structure
+# 200-Creating a very basic ARM template structure

 **VS Code** enhances the editing experience of ARM templates.
 Please ensure that you install the following extension:
 ![vscode_arm_template_extension.png